Educational Leadership M.Ed. Degree Requirements

 Internship

 The Program in Educational Leadership provides a full year internship that helps students to enhance and develop Professional Standards for Educational Leadership (PSEL).
 It is the capstone experience for all students.
-M.Ed. students must have 30 credits completed before being able to take the internship, while certificate students need to have completed 15 credits prior to the internship.

 In the internship, students are coached by two mentors, the University supervisor and school-based supervisor.
 A variety of learning experiences, plus 1:1 and small group coaching, help students to think systemically, frame problems, as well as transform theory into action utilizing evidence-based decision making.
 While working in the schools, students begin to implement best practices and theories from instructional, organizational, and social justice leadership frameworks.
 Through field experiences and year-long projects, the program is designed to provide authentic, on the job experiences which lead to a candidate positioned to take on an immediate leadership role in public and private school systems.